basin-dev/continue/docs/docs/walkthroughs/create-dlt-pipeline-plugin.md

 - then "API success? if so: remove exit()" action
 - then "success to DuckDB" action

-1. User enters: `dlt init weather duckdb` into the notebook-like GUI
+1. User enters: `` into the notebook-like GUI

 2. `dlt` autopilot triggers `createPipelinePolicy` to assist the user in building their `dlt` pipeline